msprev/pandocinject/README.md

 <span class="inject-ref" source="pubs.yaml" select="SingleAuthor" format="Keywords"></div>
 ```

--   `div` tags are for injecting data formatted into blocks
+-   `div` tags are for injecting data formatted as a block
--   `span` tags are for injecting data formatted into an inline element
+-   `span` tags are for injecting data formatted as an inline element

 Your formatter will likely behave differently depending on whether it is intended to be used for injecting block or inline elements.
 Note that the default formatter (in base class `Formatter`) injects block elements (loose numbered lists).